aaroncampbell/twitter-widget-pro/README.md

 **Why can't I display a friends feed anymore?**

-Aparently the database queries required to display the friends feed was causing twitter to crash, so they removed it.
+Apparently the database queries required to display the friends feed was causing twitter to crash, so they removed it.
 Unfortunately, this is outside my control.

 ## Changelog